 Once you’ve found the right size martingale collar, you’ll need to adjust the fit to your dog.
 First, slip the collar over your dog’s neck and pull it up to the spot just behind their ears.
 Then, pull up on the smaller loop and watch the metal slides on either side.
 According to UK collar maker Doggy Boho, a well-fitted martingale collar will have approximately two-finger width’s distance between the two sides to ensure appropriate tightening when pulled.

 Martingale collars are best for safely walking dogs who may otherwise slip or back out of a traditional collar.
 They’re not meant as a walking aid for dogs who pull.
 After all, if your dog pulls nonstop, they’ll have a tight collar constantly, which isn’t very comfortable.
 For pups who tug on their leash, it may be more useful to work on loose-leash walking skills or investigate no-pull harnesses.

 Professional dog trainers recommend using martingale collars only on walks and removing them while at home.
 Although martingale collars are safe, the loose design and dangling ring does have a higher chance of getting caught on things.
 For that reason, dogs should always be supervised while wearing martingale collars.

 With 21 colors to choose from, there’s bound to be a Blueberry Pet martingale collar to suit your dog’s style.
 You can even personalize the collar’s nylon band with your pet’s name and contact info.

 You can choose from 21 colors and have the option to engrave your pet’s name with this martingale collar.

-Available in five color options and four sizes, this PetSafe collar is an affordable martingale option that’s made out of sturdy nylon material.
+Available in four color options and a range of sizes, this PetSafe collar is an affordable martingale option that’s made out of sturdy nylon material.